calummoore/blog-product/content/products/snapreport/index.md

  I got a lot done yesterday, but feels like there is still so much to do.
 I need to find more ways to cut corners to get this out today!

+  - [ ] Show a users card templates
-  - [ ] Create card instance modal - to enable creation of new
+  - [ ] Create card instance modal - to enable creation of new card
   - [ ] Allow card instances to be presented on report

 Core functions complete!